 We’ve also had to react at pace.
-In these past few weeks we've enacted policy changes and had to get to grips with newly emerging government schemes.
-All the while considering the impact on employee relations, engagement and trust.
+With the impact of COVID-19 on compensation, we've enacted policy changes and had to get to grips with newly emerging government schemes in these past few weeks.
+All while considering the impact on employee relations, engagement and trust.

 Against this backdrop we understand that buying compensation management technology has not been your priority.
 But now that the initial dust is starting to settle, companies need to move past the reactive stage of the crisis and start planning for the phase beyond crisis.
 A phase being called “the new normal”.